cup season is live · 16 real drills · timed for the tournament take the kick →

 Full villain.
 The chalkboard.
 The minions.
 The throne of office chairs.

 Move once and the plans get crossed out.
-He retreats.
-He hates this.
+Dracu-Moo retreats, and hates it.

-He comes back, of course.
-He always comes back.
+Dracu-Moo comes back, of course.
+Always comes back.

-Your chair is very comfortable and he knows that.
+Your chair is very comfortable, and Dracu-Moo knows that.

 Sixty seconds.
 A lap around the room.
 One undignified wiggle.
 That's all it takes.